-PREPARING FOR A LODGE MEETING
+PREPARING FOR A LODGE MEETING.

-On receipt of the Lodge meeting summons
+On receipt of the Lodge meeting summons.

-- Make a note of the date/time and add it to your calendar. - Staying for dinner? inform Dining Secretary by email/phone. - o Note cut-off date/time. - o Ask to be added to the permanent dining list which will ensure a place is always reserved for you.
+- Make a note of the date/time and add it to your calendar. - Staying for dinner also called a Festive Board? inform Dining Secretary by email/phone. - Note cut-off date/time, and always reply to the Dining Secretary in good time. - Ask to be added to the permanent dining list which will ensure a place is always reserved for you.

-Before you leave home
+Before you leave home.

-- Wear a dark suit, white shirt, black socks, black shoes, black, Provincial or Grand Lodge tie. - Bring your white gloves
+- Wear a dark suit, white shirt, black socks, black shoes (always polished), black, Provincial or Grand Lodge tie. - Bring your white gloves